TechnoMageKOMT/Programming_Notes/JavaScript/jQuery/AAC_Animations-and-Transitions.md

 ## Stop it all

 The `stop()` prevents animations from repeating more than once in response to repeated events.
+It stops any animations that are currently running on element so that the next one can start.

 Example: